-Where removal of existing vegetation has been unavoidable, either due to the development or due to other reasons, this has been minimised and then mitigated with new planting and ecological measures to ensure the appropriate restoration of habitats.
+The development of the site generally, will be mitigated with new planting and ecological measures to ensure the appropriate creation of new habitats.

 Finally, all of the mitigation measures have been included within the site, demonstrating that all attempts have been made to compensate on site.